NixOS/nixpkgs/doc/builders/fetchers.chapter.md

 ## Caveats

-Fetchers store their output in the nix store, or cache, using Nix's [_fixed output derivation_](https://nixos.org/manual/nix/stable/#fixed-output-drvs).
-Later, Nix can reuse the downloaded contents via their hash.
+Fetchers create [_fixed output derivations_](https://nixos.org/manual/nix/stable/#fixed-output-drvs) from downloaded files.
+Later, Nix can reuse the downloaded files via their hash.
 While the caching improves performance, it can lead to some confusion.
 For example, consider the following fetcher:

 ```nix
 fetchurl {